Aakasmika: Soundtrack

 The music of the film and soundtracks were scored by Hamsalekha.
-The song "Huttidare Kannada", composed in Sindhubhairavi Carnatic raaga, went on to become a blockbuster hit and unofficial state anthem.
-It was remixed in Cheluveye Ninna Nodalu (2010) starring his son Shivrajkumar.
+The song "Huttidare Kannada", composed in Sindhubhairavi Carnatic raaga, went on to become a blockbuster hit and "unofficial state anthem".
+It was remixed in Cheluveye Ninna Nodalu (2010) featuring his son Shivrajkumar.
 The song "Aagumbeya Prema Sanjeya" became popular for its foot-tapping melody.
 The album has five soundtracks.
 Rajkumar insisted on using the song Anuraagava Bhoga which his father used to sing in the stage play Echchamma Naayaka.